sams-rea-test/simple-sinatra-app/README.md

    Wait for AWS to provision the VPC stack's resources.

    Complete parameter definitions:
-     - VpcCidr: A CIDR annotation defining the boundaries of the AWS VPC's internal IP addresses.
+     - `VpcCidr`: A CIDR annotation defining the boundaries of the AWS VPC's internal IP addresses.
 Default: 10.0.0.0/16
-     - SubnetCidr1: A CIDR annotation defining the boundaries of AZ 1's internal IP addresses.
+     - `SubnetCidr1`: A CIDR annotation defining the boundaries of AZ 1's internal IP addresses.
 Default: 10.0.0.0/24
-     - SubnetCidr2: A CIDR annotation defining the boundaries of AZ 2's internal IP addresses.
+     - `SubnetCidr2`: A CIDR annotation defining the boundaries of AZ 2's internal IP addresses.
 Default: 10.0.1.0/24
-     - SubnetCidr3: A CIDR annotation defining the boundaries of AZ 3's internal IP addresses.
+     - `SubnetCidr3`: A CIDR annotation defining the boundaries of AZ 3's internal IP addresses.
 Default: 10.0.2.0/24
-     - VpcAvailabilityZones: A comma-separated list of the availability zones to operate the VPC across.
+     - `VpcAvailabilityZones`: A comma-separated list of the availability zones to operate the VPC across.
        Default: all three AWS Sydney AZs ("ap-southeast-2c,ap-southeast-2b,ap-southeast-2a")

 2. Create a CloudFormation stack for the `02-ecs.yaml` template.
 Name the stack **sams-rea-test-02**.
 Moving quickly through, the parameters should be something like this:

-     - VPCStackName: sams-rea-test-01
+     - `VPCStackName`: sams-rea-test-01
-     - EcsInstanceType: use any standard EC2 instance type, or accept the default
+     - `EcsInstanceType`: use any standard EC2 instance type, or accept the default
-     - KeyName: if you want to allow SSH, select an EC2 key pair.
+     - `KeyName`: if you want to allow SSH, select an EC2 key pair.
 If not, leave blank
-     - AsgMaxSize: this sets both the desired and maximum EC2 instances to launch for our ECS cluster.
+     - `AsgMaxSize`: this sets both the desired and maximum EC2 instances to launch for our ECS cluster.
 For demo purposes you probably want to leave it at 1.
 But feel free to play.
-     - ManagementIngressCidrIp: important that this is set to a sane value, otherwise the EC2 machines end up with open SSH access.
+     - `ManagementIngressCidrIp`: important that this is set to a sane value, otherwise the EC2 machines end up with open SSH access.
      - Remaining parameters can be left with their default values

    Complete parameter definitions:
-     - VPCStackName: The name of the CloudFormation stack holding the VPC and networking resources
+     - `VPCStackName`: The name of the CloudFormation stack holding the VPC and networking resources
-     - EcsAmiId: The AMI to use to create EC2 instances for the ECS cluster.
+     - `EcsAmiId`: The AMI to use to create EC2 instances for the ECS cluster.
 Default: ami-fbe9eb98 (AWS' ECS optimised image)
-     - EcsInstanceType: The type of EC2 instances to launch.
+     - `EcsInstanceType`: The type of EC2 instances to launch.
 Default: t2.small
-     - KeyName: An EC2 key pair (aka SSH public keys) to provision on our EC2 machines.
+     - `KeyName`: An EC2 key pair (aka SSH public keys) to provision on our EC2 machines.
 Default: Does not provision keys
-     - AsgMaxSize: The number of instances to launch when the stack is created.
+     - `AsgMaxSize`: The number of instances to launch when the stack is created.
 Default: 1
-     - ManagementIngressCidrIp: A CIDR annotation of what IP addresses can access EC2 instances over SSH.
+     - `ManagementIngressCidrIp`: A CIDR annotation of what IP addresses can access EC2 instances over SSH.
        Default: none (127.0.0.1/32)
-     - EbsVolumeSize: The size of the EBS disks to provision for each EC2 instance, in GB.
+     - `EbsVolumeSize`: The size of the EBS disks to provision for each EC2 instance, in GB.
 Default: 20GB
-     - EbsVolumeType: The type of EBS disks to provision.
+     - `EbsVolumeType`: The type of EBS disks to provision.
 Default: gp2 (AWS' key for SSD disks)
-     - EbsDeviceName: The device name to map the EBS volume to.
+     - `EbsDeviceName`: The device name to map the EBS volume to.
 Default: /dev/sda1

 3. Create a CloudFormation stack for the `03-ecr.yaml` template.
 Name the stack **sams-rea-test-03**.
 The parameters can be left as their default values without issue.